Welcome to today's edition of the Rush 24-7 podcast.

 Everybody thought that was just horrible, Heidi.

-How how did how did you first learn about that?
+How did you first learn about that?

 I don't tweet.

-And uh I think we have a pattern of behavior here that when Donald Trump is falling behind.
+And I think we have a pattern of behavior here that when Donald Trump is falling behind.

 Yeah, but that's a dodge.